m-paolino/portfolio/content/about.md

 ---

-Anyways, welcome to my website...one of my most procrastinated projects.
-I hope you can get something of value out of the content I share here.
-Keep an eye out for more, and I'll keep myself honest about sharing some thoughts with you all.
+Welcome to my website — a project I've procrastinated on for quite some time.
+I hope you find value in the content I share.
+Stay tuned for more, and I'll ensure to keep the conversation going.
 Until next time!